How to Source Wholesale Golf Apparel from China

 Capability Checks That Matter for Wholesale Golf Apparel

 At this stage, most suppliers sound similar on email.
-The bulk results will not be similar.
-So you want to ask questions that expose real control.
+Bulk results won’t be similar.
+Ask questions that expose real control.

 Fabric: go beyond “moisture-wicking”

-For tops, confirm how wicking is achieved (construction and yarn choices), what the snag and pilling risks are, and how breathability is built in without distorting the garment.
+For tops, confirm how wicking is achieved, for example, AATCC TM195 (construction and yarn choices), the snag and pilling risks, and how breathability is built in without distorting the garment.

 Fit and construction: focus on return triggers

 Returns are rarely about “big problems.”
-They are about small annoyances: collar curl after wash, placket puckering, seam waviness, and measurement drift across sizes.
+They’re about small annoyances: collar curl after wash, placket puckering, seam waviness, and measurement drift across sizes.

 Branding: durability is the KPI

 Embroidery density and backing choices matter.
 Heat transfer edge lift matters.
 Print handfeel matters.
-You are not testing “if a logo looks good once.”
-You are testing if it survives real use across a bulk shipment.
+You aren’t testing “if a logo looks good once.”
+You’re testing whether it survives real use across a bulk shipment.

 Golf Shirts Wholesale and Polo Programs: Make Bulk Predictable

-If your demand centers on golf shirts wholesale, do not treat polos like any generic knit top.
-This is where bulk golf shirts programs often succeed or fail.
+If your demand centers on golf shirts wholesale, don’t treat polos like any generic knit top.
+This is where bulk programs often succeed or fail.

 • Collar construction method and anti-curl performance